 - They rarely need to be replaced after instalment as they are durable.

 - Lowering springs are an ideal compromise in cases where you don’t want to make extreme tweaks.

 - They are cheap and more often than not come with a warranty.

 - The biggest downside of lowering springs is that they tend to make the ride quality harsher because of their firm nature.

 - They don’t deliver better handling like coilovers

 - They have replacement and maintenance requirements, but that’s made easy by their simple installation.

 Coilover suspensions are relatively newer components used to provide more flexibility when lowering the vehicle.
 Coilover springs have seen great technological advancement despite being around for a short while.
-They look like standard shock & spring, but they are completely different.
+They look like standard shock & spring, but they are in fact quite different different.
 They come together with shocks where the coil springs are rounded hence the name.

 A coilover suspension eliminates the need to buy and install the springs and shocks separately.
 The springs in coilovers have stiffer spring rates than lowering springs.
 This often means a trade-off between ride quality and better cornering performance.
 On the bright side, you can swap the springs with those of your preferred spring rate.
 This may, however, cost you more.

 Today, coilovers have found use in improving handling on almost all vehicle types, although they were initially designed for use in high-performance racing cars.
 They are also used to adjust the dampening settings on performance-oriented cars.
 Most coilovers are lighter than the fitted OEM components, which helps reduce unsprung weight and increase handling.